Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 With no plans to recover any time soon, either!

-What is it about reading trail reports that's so addictive?
+What is it about reading hiking trail reports that's so addictive?

 Part of it stems from the strong sense of community I feel when I read a hiker's description of time spent in Mother Nature.

-Another aspect of reading trip and trail reports is that it whets my already huge appetite for hiking.
-I love that "Hey!
-What if I go there next summer?" feeling which sweeps over me after reading a particularly interesting trail description.
+Another aspect of reading trip reports and hiking trail descriptions is that it whets my already huge appetite for hiking.

 If you've looked around this website, you probably won't be shocked when I admit that I spend a lot of time rooting out credible and enthusiastic trail descriptions.